sumeetj/spa-api-app/README.md

 # spa-api-app
-simple example of react app to pull from an api
+simple example of react single page app to pull from data using twitter api